tanyavm7/Pedometer_Pals/USERSTORIES.md

 User Story 1:
-- As a user, I want to be able to create an account on walk-a-pet, so I can customize a profile.
+- As a user, I want to be able to create an account on walk-a-pal, so I can customize a profile.
 - Given that we need a place to start, when we create a basic sign up screen, we will have a good starting spot for the rest of the application.

 User Story 2: